 2. Health and safety emergencies, including transports to a hospital in critical situations and unexplained absences from campus

-Arrest information is public information and is not considered an educational record of a student.
-The parent or guardian of the student may be notified if the student is placed under arrest while on College property or during a College sanctioned event/activity and detained by law enforcement officials.
+Arrest information is public information and is not considered an educational record of a student and is therefore not protected under FERPA.
+The parent or guardian of the student may be notified if the student is placed under arrest while on College property, during a College sanctioned event/activity, or may also include situations where the College becomes aware of an arrest off-campus, and detained by law enforcement officials.
 Note that the College does not post bail for arrested students.
-If a student receives a citation for a summary offense for which they are not detained, e.g., underage drinking or disorderly conduct, the College normally will not notify the parent or guardian, but the police might choose to do so themselves.
+If a student receives a citation for a summary offense for which they are not detained, e.g., underage drinking or disorderly conduct, the College normally will not notify the parent or guardian, however the police may notify parents if required by law.

 4. Disclosures for other reasons in exercise of College's judgment

-The College reserves the right to notify a parent or guardian of a dependent student, or as otherwise permitted by law, for reasons other than those listed above, based on our judgment of what is in the best interests of the student and of the College.
-For example, individual deans may contact parents of dependent students when their student is failing to make satisfactory academic progress or when alcohol or other illegal substances are involved.
+The College reserves the right to notify a parent or guardian of a dependent student, or as otherwise permitted by law, for reasons other than those listed above, based on our judgment of what is in the best interest of the student and the College.
+For example, individual Student Deans may contact parents of dependent students when their student is failing to make satisfactory academic progress or parents of students when alcohol or other illegal substances are involved.